MarkovLab/odsc-tutorial/README.md

 ## Resources

-There are numerous resources to learn more about Kubernetes.
+There are many online resources to learn more about Kubernetes.
+Here are a few:

 - [Kubernetes Documentation](https://kubernetes.io/docs/home/)